BeckySkel/fullstack-project-4/README.md

 ![The colour scheme I used for the standard display](static/images/colour-scheme.png)

 - The colour-scheme is vibrant but soft to provide a pleasing display and compliment any recipe images displayed on the site.
+The tone of the colours were chosen to compliment the bootstrap *light* and *secondary* classes as ashown above.
 - Bootstrap border and background colours were used on secondary features.
 Bootstrap button colours also used.
 - I used [Coolors](https://coolors.co/) to help pick a colour scheme.